 How to Enter the 2+2 Engineering Program at UNC Asheville

 Engineering students follow the curriculum requirements of a generalized NC State University engineering curriculum beginning in the first semester, freshman year.
-As career decisions solidify, the course of study is tailored to the curriculum of choice.
+As career decisions solidify in the second semester, the course of study is tailored to the curriculum of choice.
 Two-Plus-Two students DO NOT follow the degree requirements for UNC Asheville, such as the Integrated Liberal Studies (ILS) or the Humanities (HUM) sequence.
 However, the LSIC 179 Freshman Colloquium focuses on success in college and is a very useful course for any student.
 It will not transfer to NC State University, but is worth consideration, especially if the student may change their plan of study to the Joint Mechatronics degree which does require the LSIC 179 course.

 A student with 30+ credits of college credit applies to UNC Asheville as a transfer student rather than as a freshman.
-The student should submit a Transfer Application to UNC Asheville.
-The student will meet with the Engineering advisor to determine transfer credit and appropriate scheduling.
+That student should submit a Transfer Application to UNC Asheville.
+The student will meet with the Engineering advisor to determine transfer credit and appropriate course scheduling.
 Students should be aware that UNC Asheville and NC State University may evaluate transfer courses differently.
 For an engineering student, the NC State University evaluation takes precedence.
 For prospective students, the Engineering Advisor at UNC Asheville is available (and eager) to advise you prior to transfer or provide a preliminary transfer evaluation.

 Visit the UNC Asheville Admissions website for more information.

 Requirements for Transfer to NC State University COE